No formal requests from US, North Korea to host Trump-Kim meeting in Singapore: PM Lee

 SINGAPORE: Could Singapore host a meeting between North Korean leader Kim Jong Un and US President Donald Trump?

-Speaking at a press conference for the ASEAN Summit on Saturday (Apr 28), Prime Minister Lee Hsien Loong said: "We've also read the same reports as you in the newspapers about the possible places where the US-North Korea meeting can take place.
+Speaking at a press conference at the close of the 32nd ASEAN Summit on Saturday (Apr 28), Prime Minister Lee Hsien Loong said: "We've also read the same reports as you in the newspapers about the possible places where the US-North Korea meeting can take place.
 We've had no formal invitations, requests from any of the parties.

 "It has to be something agreed by both North Korea as well as the United States.
 I doubt very much they have come to any landing yet."

-A South Korean daily had earlier reported that Singapore and Mongolia have been shortlisted to host a summit between Trump and Kim.
+A South Korean daily had earlier reported that Singapore and Mongolia have been shortlisted to host a summit between Mr Trump and Mr Kim.
 Thailand has volunteered itself as a venue as well.

 "It's good that the North and South Koreans met, it's good that President Donald Trump is about to meet Mr Kim Jong Un," said Mr Lee, adding: "The question is how things move forward."